OTOLARYNGOLOGY INTEGRATED WITH COMPLEMENTARY MEDICINE

 FREE MEDICAL EVALUATION

-Fill out the form and submit your situation to us as a preliminary step.
+Fill out the form and submit your situation as a preliminary step.

 Our team will meet to evaluate your clinical case, taking into account also any exams already in your possession that will have to be attached